5 Weeks Pregnant: Symptoms, Body Changes & Baby Development

 The pregnancy symptoms at week five may vary, and no two expectant mothers may have the same symptoms in their pregnancies.
 However, if you feel the symptoms worsen with time, it is better to visit the doctor right away.

-Faith, a blogger and a mom of two, says she experienced a plethora of emotions during fifth week of her pregnancy.
+Faith, a blogger and a mom of two, says she experienced a plethora of emotions during the fifth week of her pregnancy.
 She explains, “I experienced dizziness, exhaustion, food cravings and aversions, leaking breasts, and more intense cramps than I experienced in my previous pregnancies.
 In general, all my symptoms were more intense in the second pregnancy when compared to the first one (i).”

 Baby Development At Five Weeks

-Your baby, now called an embryoiXThe primary stage of human life formation within the womb , is burrowed in the uterus and covered by the amniotic saciXThe water or fluid-filled sac within the womb necessary for the growth and development of the fetus .
+Your baby, now called an embryoiThe primary stage of human life formation within the womb , is burrowed in the uterus and covered by the amniotic saciThe water or fluid-filled sac within the womb necessary for the growth and development of the fetus .
 Your little one begins to grow rapidly, and most organs start to develop in this period.
 Other major developments in your baby during this week include (4) (5):

 • The size of your baby this week is tiny, less than ¼ inch (approximately 2-3mm), and about the size of a sesame seed.